 Rape, Abuse and Incest National Network – RAINN

 The Rape, Abuse & Incest National Network (RAINN) is the nation’s largest anti-sexual assault organization.
-RAINN operates the National Sexual Assault Hotline at 1.800.656.HOPE and carries out programs to prevent sexual assault, help victims and ensure that rapists are brought to justice.
+RAINN operates the National Sexual Assault Hotline at 1.800.656.HOPE available 24 hours a day, 7 days a week, and carries out programs to prevent sexual assault, help victims and ensure that rapists are brought to justice.

 Shared Hope International